futurecolors/django-geoip/docs/usage.rst

 =====

 The app provides both high and low-level APIs to work with geolocation.
-Low-level API works super-simple: it guesses geographic location given an IP adress.
+Low-level API works super-simple: it guesses geographic location by an IP adress.
 High-level API is more complex and deeply integrated in Django: it automatically detects user location in every request and makes it available as ``request.location``.